La Place (restaurant chain): History

 The first restaurant was opened on 17 September 1987 in Utrecht, Netherlands.

 The first restaurant of the restaurant chain in Belgium was opened on 25 October 2007 in Antwerp.
 Another restaurant in Belgium opened in 2008.
 In March 2014 both were closed.
 In March 2010, a third La Place in Belgium opened on the second floor of the new mall K in Kortrijk in Kortrijk.
 It was also closed in 2014.

 In September and November 2013 two new La Place restaurants were opened in Germany.
 The first one opened in Zweibrücken while the second one opened in Metzingen (Now Closed).
 On 23 May 2014 a restaurant was opened on Bali.
 The restaurant is located at the airport Ngurah Rai.
 On 1 July 2014 a second restaurant was opened at the same airport.
 On 4 August 2014 a restaurant was opened in the office of Google Inc. in New York City.

 On 31 December 2015 V&D and its daughter La Place went bankrupt but continued to operate on Dutch government funds.
 On 26 January 2016 Jumbo, a Dutch supermarket chain, announced that it had acquired La Place out of bankruptcy for an undisclosed amount of money.

+In 2020-2021, about quarter of restaurants were shut down due to the impact of coronavirus.
+Jumbo retained ownership of only about ten La Place restaurants as Jumbo transferred the operation of more than forty locations to Vermaat group.
+Nonetheless Jumbo CEO Frits Van Eerd said in 2021 that he saw "a bright future" for La Place, with plans to opens hundreds of La Place locations around the world, although focusing on the Netherlands "with at least a hundred" new outlets in that country.
+A new concept, La Place Express, a smaller to-go concept for sandwiches and juices located in areas of high foot traffic, would play a crucial role in the expansion, which would be a mix of locations managed by La Place and others being franchises.